 Rare Books Collection

-- The University of Wollongong Library holds a small, though varied collection of rare books, pamphlets and ephemera, numbering some 900 individual items--all are accessible via the catalogue.
+The Library holds a small, though varied collection of rare books, pamphlets and ephemera, numbering some 900 individual items.

 - The Rare Books Collection is housed in the Archives Reading Room on the ground floor of the Library